-Hazardous waste generated from a business requires different handling than residential.
-Some entities, who are viewed as a business, might be surprised!
-If the hazardous waste is from a church, school, or at-home workshop; those are considering businesses for hazardous waste disposal.
+Hazardous waste generated from a business requires different handling than residential hazardous waste.
+Some entities that are viewed as a business might be surprised!
+If the hazardous waste is from a church, school, or at-home workshop, those are considered businesses for hazardous waste disposal.

 Determine if you are eligible

 To qualify for our services, your business must produce small amounts of hazardous waste and fall under the EPA's Very Small Quantity Generator (VSQG) requirements.
 The three basic qualifications for your business include:

 - Produce under 220 lbs. of hazardous waste per month (approximately half of a 50-gallon drum, four 5-gallon buckets, or 20 one-gallon cans).

 - Store under 2,200 lbs. of hazardous waste on site at one time.

 - Contains less than 2.2 lbs. of acutely hazardous waste at any time (approximately one quart).